prisma/specs/process/specs.md

 - Talks to stakeholders
 - Integrates more and more stakeholders, based on iteration
 - Publication via All-Hands meeting ("Specs update")
 -

+## How

+- Start PR
+- Start with Front Matter (Owner, Stakeholders, State) and Introduction sentence
+- Get first buy-in from Stakeholders
+- Start with usage scenario
+- Confirm with Stakeholders
+- Flesh out the details, probably together with Stakeholders
+-